 Sponsored by the William P. Clements Center for Southwest Studies at Southern Methodist University in Dallas, Texas

 About the Author

-Max Krochmal is assistant professor of history at Texas Christian University.
+Max Krochmal is associate professor of history and the founding chair of the Department of Comparative Race and Ethnic Studies at Texas Christian University.

 For more information about Max Krochmal, visit the Author Page.